The 3 Gili's (Air, Meno and Trawangan)

 Shallow Turbo - [7]

-water and follow the slope, which has terraces that get gradually deeper, to a plateau at about 24m.
+Start in shallow water and follow the slope, which has terraces that get gradually deeper, to a plateau at about 24m.

 Deep Turbo - [8]

-These reefs have interesting overhangs and outcrops and are covered in sea Fans, Sponges and Corals.
-Current varies from moderate to
+These reefs have interesting overhangs and outcrops and are covered in Sea fans, Sponges and Corals.

-strong during tide change; when the current is rushing you might see Bumphead Parrotfishes and schools of Jacks.
+Current varies from moderate to strong during tide change; when the current is rushing you might see Bumphead parrotfish and schools of Jacks.

-Small fish cover the Coral outcrops while Garden Eels occupy the sandy bottom.
+Small fish cover the Coral outcrops while Garden eels occupy the sandy bottom.
 Look out for Barracudas, Rays,

-White and Black tip reef Sharks and, if you have your lucky day, you might spot a beautiful Leopard Shark!
+White and Black-tip reef sharks and, if you have your lucky day, you might spot a beautiful Leopard shark!

-The Gili Meno dive sites:
+The Gili Meno dive sites

-Situated in the middle this island has only a few hundred residents.
-There is a small salt water lake
+Situated in the middle this small island has only a few hundred residents.

-which has small dykes for salt-mining during the dry season between May and October.
+There is a small salt water lake which has small dykes for salt-mining during the dry season between May and October.

-This island, even during high season, is still an unspoiled little paradise.
-During the raining season there can be a lot of mosquitoes during which can carry the malaria parasite.
+During the raining season there can be a lot of mosquitoes around which can carry the Malaria parasite.

-They offer a nice view over Gili Air and Mt.
-Rinjani in the East.
+The hotels and bungalows are located along the southeastern coast with a nice view over Gili Air and Mt.
+Rinjani in the east.

-The best place for snorkeling is the North Eastern coast, near the Blue Coral Bungalow, which has its name from the blue coloured Corals just offshore.
-The reef offers a
+The best place for snorkeling is the northeastern coast, near the Blue Coral Bungalow, which has its name from the blue coloured Corals just offshore.

-big variety of Coral species and small colourful fish.
+The reef offers a big variety of Coral species and small colourful fish.

 Meno Wall - [9]